BOUNCER FLIES

 Image:

 We are partial to Amnesia mono because of its color, but any mono will do.
-We use 30-40-lb on larger flies, and 15-lb on flies sized 6-10.
+We use 30-40-lb mono on larger flies, and 15-lb on flies sized 6-10.
 The beads may be varied to adjust the weight distribution; for example, for crawdad patterns, we use two brass beads under the head and lighter glass beads under the tail.
 This ability to tune the weighting can improve the action and reduce the chance that the fly will fall head down into a crack between two rocks, as sometimes happens with other weighted flies.

 An assortment of gold-plated beads especially selected for Bouncer flies is available from the All Season company www.allseason.com .
-These beads (about 900 at about 2.5 cents each) will tie Bouncers from size 12 to larger than 2/0.
+These beads (about 900 at about 2.5 cents each) will tie Bouncers from size 12 to larger than 3/0.

-Stringing the beads can be a little tedious; loading the beads beforehand on large safety pins is good for bead storage and can speed up the process of slipping them on the mono at the tying vise.
-The rearmost bead can often be replaced by a short section of PonyBeadLacing (PBL, described in more detail later) ; this material is soft vinyl tubing that is easy to handle, and protects the end of the mono keel from being chafed by raw edges on the beads.
+The rearmost bead can often be replaced by a short section of PonyBeadLacing (PBL, described in more detail later) ; this material is soft vinyl tubing, 2 mm in diameter, that is easy to handle, and protects the end of the mono keel from being chafed by raw edges on the beads.
+This material is often used to position the weights somewhat more forward.
+Look for it at JoAnns or online.
 On the keel, you may want to try faceted beads, plastic pearls, glow-in-the-dark beads, even sequins to push a little more water.

 To continue with construction techniques and tips applied to some old-favorite flies, go to: